 Staff supported pupils' mental health and wellbeing through Drawing and Talking.
-Learning mentor continued to support pupils identified needs in school in the Autumn term and staff provided support to families where needed on a weekly basis.
+Learning mentor continued to support pupils identified needs in school and staff provided support to families where needed on a weekly basis.

 Funding was used to maintain a sensory room to enable pupils displaying sensory needs to have time to calm and be supported with reintegration back into school.
 This has had a positive impact.